nabilshadman/openmp-adaptive-quadrature/README.md

 # 1. Parallel Implementations of Adaptive Quadrature using OpenMP
-The goal of this project is to implement two versions of a divide-and-conquer algorithm in **OpenMP**.
+The goal of this study is to implement two versions of a divide-and-conquer algorithm in **OpenMP**.

 **Tech Stack:** C, OpenMP, Make, Slurm